alex-gutev/live_cells_cpp/doc/1-cells.md

 \note A watch function is always called once immediately after it is set up.
-This is necessary to determine, which cells the watch function is observing.
+This is necessary to determine which cells the watch function is observing.

 Alternatively a batch update can be performed by creating a